MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Labs/LAB_03_firewall.md

 ## Scenario
 Your organization is looking to protect the web application from malicious traffic and block unauthorized access.

 In addition to NSG and ASG, a firewall can be configured to add an extra layer of security to the web application.
 A firewall protects the web application from malicious traffic and blocks unauthorized access with policies you configure.
-Azure Policy allows you to define a rule hierarchy and enforce compliance.

-In this task you configure application rules and network rules for the firewall using Firewall Policy.
-You can use Azure Firewall Policy to manage rule sets that the Azure Firewall uses to filter traffic.
+Network Traffic is subject to the firewall rules when you route your network traffic to the firewalll as the subnet default gateway.

 ### Architecture diagram